Defending Homeschool Freedom in the Legislature

 The accounts can then be used by the parent to purchase educational goods and services outside of the public school.

-More than a dozen education savings accounts bills have been filed in the Texas legislature.
+More than a dozen education savings accounts bills were filed in the 2023 Legislature.

 Types of Education Savings Accounts bills filed in Texas Legislature